hiveeyes/arduino/doc/source/firmwares.rst

         the `Open Hive WiFi Solar`_ sensor node based on the `ESP8266 core for Arduino`_.
         It transmits sensor data using WiFi/HTTP.

-    * - :ref:`node-wifi-mqtt`
-      - `node-wifi-mqtt.ino`_ is the firmware source code powering the Open Hive `Adafruit Feather HUZZAH`_ based on the `ESP8266 core for Arduino`_.
-        It transmits sensor data using WiFi/MQTT.

     * - :ref:`node-wifi-mqtt-homie`
       - `node-wifi-mqtt-homie.ino`_ is the firmware
         based on the `ESP8266 framework for Homie`_ for powering the »`ESP8266 beehive scale <ESP8266 Stockwaage – erste Eindrücke_>`_«.
         It transmits sensor data using WiFi/MQTT.

-GSM
+    * - :ref:`node-wifi-mqtt`
+      - `node-wifi-mqtt.ino`_ is the source code for a preliminary/testing firmware powering the Open Hive `Adafruit Feather HUZZAH`_ based on the `ESP8266 core for Arduino`_.
+        It transmits sensor data using WiFi/MQTT.

+Yún
 ===
-List of GSM-based firmwares.
+List of Yún-based firmwares.

 .. list-table::
     :widths: 20 40